 # Step 2: Evaluation

-After clicking on “Add” in the questionnaire block, you can specify totally free questions for the jurors to answer when the search results are displayed.
-You can select from the following types of questions:
+After clicking on “Add Main Question” in the questionnaire block, you can specify totally free questions for the jurors to answer when the search results are displayed.
+You can also edit your pre and post surveys by selecting "Edit Pre-Survey" and "Edit Post-Survey".
+In both cases, you can select from the following types of questions:

 <details>